FineUploader/react-fine-uploader/README.md

 #### `<FileInput />`

-The `<FileInput />` component allows you to easily render and style `<input type="file">` element and connect it to a Fine Uploader instance.
+The `<FileInput />` component allows you to easily render and style an `<input type="file">` element and connect it to a Fine Uploader instance.
 When any files are selected via the file chooser dialog, they will be submitted directly to the associated Fine Uploder instance.

 For example, suppose you wanted to create a file input button with an upload icon and some text that allows the user to select multiple files, but excludes everything but images in the chooser dialog ([where supported](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#Browser_compatibility)).
 When files are selected by the user, they should be submitted directly to a Fine Uploader traditional endpoint handler: